-Signed into law on March 18, 2020, the Families First Coronavirus Response Act is an economic stimulus measure that temporarily mandates covered employers to provide eligible employees with paid sick leave and paid family and medical leave, among other provisions.
-The Act is effective April 1 and expires December 31, 2020.
-This Help Page summarizes some of the key provisions of the Act that impact employers.
+The Families First Coronavirus Response Act (FFCRA) is an economic stimulus measure that temporarily mandated covered employers to provide eligible employees with paid sick leave and paid family and medical leave through December 31, 2020, among other provisions.

 Justworks customers can view legal updates, as well as resources from federal agencies like the CDC, DOL, and EEOC and state-level agencies by visiting the ThinkHR COVID-19 Crisis Response Center.

 Emergency Sick Leave

-The Act mandates that employers with fewer than 500 employees provide 80 hours of emergency paid sick leave to full-time employees who are under quarantine due to a government order or health care provider’s advisement, who are experiencing COVID-19 symptoms and seeking diagnosis, or for other similar circumstances specified by the Secretary of Health and Human Services.
-Employers must provide part-time employees with sick leave in an amount equivalent to the hours they typically work in a two-week period.
-The maximum benefit is capped at $511/day per employee.
+Prior to December 31, 2021, the FFCRA mandated that employers with fewer than 500 employees provide 80 hours of emergency paid sick leave to full-time employees under quarantine due to a government order or health care provider’s advisement, who are experiencing COVID-19 symptoms and seeking diagnosis, or for other similar circumstances specified by the Secretary of Health and Human Services.
+Employers were required to provide part-time employees with sick leave in an amount equivalent to the hours they typically work in a two-week period.
+The maximum benefit was capped at $511/day per employee.

-Employers are also required to allow employees to use emergency sick leave under the Act to care for someone who is quarantined or to care for their child whose school or daycare is closed.
-For employees utilizing leave to care for another, the maximum benefit is capped at $200/day per employee.
+Employers were also required to allow employees to use emergency sick leave under the FFCRA to care for someone quarantined or to care for their child whose school or daycare is closed.
+For employees utilizing leave to care for another, the maximum benefit was capped at $200/day per employee.

 Emergency Family & Medical Leave